 - Driving with a trailer involves an extra effort for the vehicle.
-Therefore. before fitting a towing bracket, please contact an Authorised Service Centre to check whether your cooling system needs modification. - The legal requirements in your country must be observed (e.g. the fitting) of a separate warning lamp). - Certain vehicle components, e.g. the rear bumper, must be removed and reinstalled.
-The towing bracket securing bolts must be tightened using a torque wrench, and a power socket must be connected to the vehicle's electrical system.
-This requires specialised knowledge and tools. - Figures in the illustration show the elevation value and the attachment points which must be considered if you are retrofitting a towing bracket.
+Therefore, before fitting a towing bracket, please contact an Authorised Service Centre to check whether your cooling system needs modification. - Submit to the legal requirements in your country (e.g. the fitting of a separate warning lamp). - Certain vehicle components, e.g. the rear bumper, must be removed and reinstalled.
+The towing bracket securing bolts must be tightened using a torque wrench, and an electrical socket must be connected to the vehicle's electrical system.
+The above-mentioned require specialized knowledge and tools. - Figures in the illustration show the elevation value and the attachment points which must be considered if you are retrofitting a towing bracket.

-The towing brackets should be fitted at a specialised workshop.
+Towing brackets should be fitted by specialists.